resbaz/nectar-cloud-lessons/Resources/Play.md

 *LS* - My name is List, but call me by my nickname, LS.
 As Batman is to Robin, so am I to PWD.
 I simply lists everything I see.

-*MAN* - I am MAN - the annoying friend who knows everything, and insists on going on and on about it if accidentally asked…

 *MKDIR* - I am MKDIR - a tradesman who can add rooms to your house at the drop of a hat!.

 *CD* - Know me as CD: the Segway in the house.
 Hitch a ride with me when you want to go to a different room!